 +The Graphics are Freaking Amazing

 -Slow Load Times Between Fights

-Related: Beta, Fighter, For Honor, Multiplayer, Review, Ubisoft
+Related: Beta, Fighter, For Honor, Multiplayer, Preview, Ubisoft